Kids Activities

 Procedure:

 Draw a simple picture on a plastic sheet using a whiteboard marker.
-Slowly place it into water and watch the drawing float and lift off.
+Slowly place it into the water and watch the drawing float and lift off.

 DIY Crystal Name Science Craft for Kids